 The use of crowns: This treatment option works best in teeth that cannot be corrected by veneers.
 Unlike veneers, a crown fits on the teeth that are left, making them appear as natural tooth.
 In case of nerve damages or infections, the root canal must be treated before fitting with a crown.
 A root canal should be cleaned and filled so that there will be no room for more infections when fitted with a crown.
 Fitting cracked tooth with a crown gives it extra support.

 A crack in a tooth may not heal completely; it may even get worse in some cases.
 You may lose the entire tooth if care is not taken.
 Cracked teeth can work normally for years after treatment if it was treated early.
 You are advised to seek treatment early so that you will not lose the affected tooth.
 Your doctor will recommend a treatment option based on the severity of your tooth damage.

 It is not totally possible to stop your tooth from cracking.
 However, there are some precautions you can take to prevent tooth crack.
 This include:

 The cost of treating your crack teeth depends on the treatment option to be used.
 The complication in the treatment process may also lead to an extra cost in treating a cracked tooth.
 You should ask your doctor for an estimated cost of your treatment before you start.

 Smile Works Dental can help you fix your cracked tooth.
-You can visit us at Suite 9, Second Floor, 117A Harley Street, London, W1G 6AT If you need any advice on the best treatment option for your cracked teeth in London.
+You can visit us at Harley Street, London, if you need any advice on the best treatment option for your cracked teeth in London.

 Call us on 020 71834091 today to book an appointment with our dentist.